Boyhood

 Almost no memories remain to me of the

-many Texas schoolrooms and teachers--oddly, I do remember the sometimes
+Texas schoolrooms and teachers--oddly, I do remember the

-melancholy walks to school, especially the encounters with
+melancholy walks to school, an occasional encounter with

 have drifted.
 My grades were acceptable,